What’s on in and around Northamptonshire

 Absolute Beginners Dance Class. – Ballroom and Latin, Weston Favell CE Primary School, Westwood Way (off Wellingborough Road), Npton, NN3 3HH, 7-8pm. £7pp, singles welcome.

 Feel Good Friday Women’s Group.
 10am-12pm for women with disabilities or anyone who would like some company.
 Refreshments, chat, cooking, arts & crafts, massage.
-Free entry.
-Market Street Community Room, Brunswick Place (off Exeter Place), Northampton.
-Call 07985 904190 for details or email feelgoodfridaygirl@hotmail.co.uk
+Free.
+Market Street Community Room, Brunswick Place, Northampton, 07985 904190 for details or email feelgoodfridaygirl@hotmail.co.uk

 Wednesday